Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 ## Declaring Operating System Support

+> [!IMPORTANT]
-Some features of [WindowChrome](xref:@ActiproUIRoot.Themes.WindowChrome) are OS-specific and may require your application to explicitly declare support for the related operating system.
+> Some features of [WindowChrome](xref:@ActiproUIRoot.Themes.WindowChrome) are OS-specific and may require your application to explicitly declare support for the related operating system.
 Snap layouts menu support, for example, requires Windows 11 support to be explicitly declared.

-Applications declare supported operating systems using an `app.manifest` file.
-Our **Sample Browser** application ships with an `app.manifest` file that can be used as an example.
-In general, the following code snippet can be added to the `app.manifest` file to declare support:
+Applications declare supported operating systems using an *app.manifest* file.
+Our **Sample Browser** application ships with an *app.manifest* file that can be used as an example.
+In general, the following code snippet can be added to the *app.manifest* file to declare support:

 ```xml
 <assembly manifestVersion="1.0" xmlns="urn:schemas-microsoft-com:asm.v1">